Oscars 2020 recap: every major moment from this year’s Academy Awards

 #Oscars Moment: @MayaRudolph and Kristen Wiig can do it all. pic.twitter.com/44yWPGJYNvFebruary 10, 2020

-For some reason, Eminem showed up!
+Eminem even showed up!
 Performing "Lose Yourself" (for which Marshall Mathers won an Oscar in 2003), there were a series of befuddled and baffled looks from those in attendance.
 At least Brie Larson was vibin'.
 We think.

 a montage of crowd shots during Eminem's performance at the Oscars pic.twitter.com/6hEkeMfGgcFebruary 10, 2020